Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 g.
 Press "2" and then "y" to set the "active" flag for the second partition in the partition table.

 h.
-Reset your MSX, and when you are in the COMMAND2 prompt, perform a DIR command and check that this time drive A: is assigned to the second (25MB big) partition:
+Reset your MSX, and when you are in the DOS prompt, perform a DIR command and check that this time drive A: is assigned to the second (25MB big) partition:

 ![DIR showing drive A: mapped to the 25M second partition](img/gsg/DirInSecondPartition.png)